-Gua Sha is a healing technique of traditional East Asian healing technique sometimes called “coining, spooning or scraping”.
-It is used to treat a variety of ailments and dates back 700 years.
-Gua Sha involves scraping of the skin with a smooth instrument to create a temporary, therapeutic rash called “sha”.
-The creation of the rash “sha” is believed to be the body’s toxic debris or “congestion” of blood, or blood that has become stagnant and is not freely flowing as it should.
+Gua Sha is a healing technique of traditional East Asian also called “coining, spooning or scraping”.
+It dates back 700 years and involves scraping the skin with a smooth instrument to create a temporary, therapeutic rash called “sha”.
+The creation “sha” is the body’s toxic debris or “congestion” of blood, that has become stagnant.

-It is believed that the color and duration of the rash helps the Gua Sha practitioner diagnose and tailor a treatment plan to suit the patient (Nielsen, 2007).
-For example, according to Nielsen (2007), light-colored Sha can indicate a “deficiency of blood,” whereas dark-colored Sha suggest the blood has been stagnant for an extended period.
+The color and duration of the rash helps the Gua Sha practitioner diagnose and tailor a treatment plan to suit the patient.
+Light-colored Sha can indicate a “deficiency of blood,” whereas dark-colored Sha suggest the blood has been stagnant for a long time.

-There is increasing clinical evidence that reflex therapies such as massage, Gua Sha, cupping and acupuncture help to reduce symptoms of pain by affecting the function of nociceptors, or pain-sensing neurons, and the spinal cord.
-Moreover, these social, comforting therapies may benefit patients experiencing pain by promoting relaxation (Musial et al, 2008).
+Reflexing therapies such as Gua Sha, cupping and acupuncture help to reduce symptoms of pain by affecting the function of “nociceptors”, or pain-sensing neurons.
+Moreover, these social, comforting therapies may benefit patients experiencing pain by promoting relaxation

-Neither the literature nor the current national standards sufficiently address safety standards for Gua Sha (Nielsen et al, 2012).
-However, it is generally believed that it should be contraindicated in patients taking blood thinners or who have bleeding disorders.
-It is also thought that Gua Sha should also be avoided in areas with bruising, or superficial skin lesions such as burns and open sores.
+Gua Sha is contraindicated in patients taking blood thinners or who have bleeding disorders.
+The treatment should also be avoided with bruising, or superficial skin lesions such as burns and open sores.